bwgjoseph/spring-boot-consumer-driven-contract-demo/README.md

   - To overcome this, we can change to `PactSpecVersion.V3` like such `@PactTestFor(providerName = "ProfileProvider", pactVersion = PactSpecVersion.V3)`
   - Seem like `PactSpecVersion.V4` is the default, and is incompatible with `V3`
 - When running the test via `VSCode` (manual click), `pact` generated contract will be output to `target/pact` even though using `gradle`.
 However, if running via command `./gradlew build`, there won't be such issue
 - Unable to publish verification result to broker after running `./gradlew pactVerify` command.
 Have reported the [issue](https://github.com/pact-foundation/pact-jvm/issues/1567).
-Awaiting for assistance.
+  - Managed to get the result published after some help but still facing issue when using with `gradle plugin`

 ### Snippet